Zoltamcsak/deck-of-cards/README.md

 * Run `make run-db` to start PostgreSQL locally (it'll connect to a DB called `deck_of_card` and uses port `5432`)
 * Run `make tidy` to adjust dependencies
 * Run `make run` to start the project locally
+* You can access the application on port `:8080`

 There's a `.env` file added to this repository just to make running locally easier.
 You can update any value there if needed!

+There's a Postman collection called `deck_of_cards_postman_collection.json` that includes all 3 endpoints.